rentry/rentry.github.io/_posts/2024-06-07-how-sar-works.md

 Because of the instability of ice and snow last night, we had two additional team members on each side of the litter to help further stabilize it as we descended the slippery trail.

+Also, the litter roles are not static.
+Because the subject's head should always be on the uphill side of the litter to avoid discomfort associated with one's head being lower than one's feet (and the unsettling feeling of descending down a trail head-first), the litter must be turned around frequently on undulating terrain.
+We rotated the litter at least three times on last night's mission, and in doing so, the roles on each end of the litter are reversed.
+So the driver becomes the stabilizer, and the braker(s) become the hauler(s).
+This process, along with litter management in general, requires significant communication among team members throughout.

 ## Mission conclusion and debrief
-Once we safely deliver the subject to an ambulance or their own or a friend's personal vehicle, the team debriefs the mission and is dismissed.
+Once we safely deliver the subject to an ambulance or their own (or a friend's) personal vehicle, the team debriefs the mission and is dismissed.

 Once each member arrives back home, we indicate in ActiveAlert that we have done so, in order that the sheriff's office can account for all members of the team.